Strong local uniqueness for the vacant set of random interlacements: Bootstrapping

 Notice $\G_z$ depends on ${\rm V}, {\rm W}$ and $\mathscr{C}$ only through ${\rm V}_z$, ${\rm W}_{z,\cdot}$ and $\mathscr{C}_z$.
 Moreover, in the case $a=0$, all of ${\rm W}$, $\mathscr{C}$ and $G_z$ become superfluous in view of \eqref{def:interface1}, and $\G_z$ coincides with ${\rm V}_z$.
 This simplified setup is already non-trivial and will be pertinent in the (simpler) subcritical regime; cf.~ \S\ref{subsubsec:subcrit}.

-The effectiveness of the set-up of Definition~\ref{def:good_events} is demonstrated in our next result, which shows that one can relate events $\G$ of the above form at two different scales $L$ and $N$ using the event $\mathscr G$, defined by \eqref{def:script_G}.
-Even though the events $\mathcal F_{z,L}$ appearing in \eqref{def:script_G} will in practice be of the form \eqref{eq:Fext}, see also \eqref{eq:F}, for the purposes of the present section it is sufficient that the inclusion appearing as condition \eqref{eq:bootstrap_inclusion} below holds.
+Our next result shows that one can relate events $\G$ of the form postulated by Definition~\ref{def:good_events} at two different scales $L$ and $N$ using the event $\mathscr G$ from \eqref{def:script_G}.
+Even though the events $\mathcal F_{z,L}$ appearing in \eqref{def:script_G} will in practice be of the form \eqref{eq:Fext}, for the purposes of the present section it is sufficient that the inclusion in condition \eqref{eq:bootstrap_inclusion} below holds.
 Thus, the reader need not think beyond \eqref{def:script_G} about a specific space on which the events $\mathcal{F}$ and $\mathcal{G}$ are realized for the purposes of the next result.